 "The apartment was bright and clean as it had just been renovated.
 We booked an all inclusive weeks' break and was surprised that we didn't even have teabags in our room to make a morning cuppa.
 The beds were basically camp beds and we had rips in our sheets.
 The food was excellent albeit repetitive but the meal times were based on Spanish meal times which are very different to ours and very inconvenient if you wanted an evening out elsewhere.
 We found the attitude to the all inclusive guests not just ourselves by staff left alot to be desired.
 We felt discriminated upon and received a lesser service.
 Also the attitude of staff was very dismissive, we never got a smile, neither did other UK guests we observed.
 The seats were all plastic and none had padded seat cushions which made sitting for any length of time unbearably uncomfortable and the sun loungers had no padded cushion either.
 You tried to relax straight on the plastic loungers, which resulted in bruises on my ribs and shoulder blades.
 All answers to our comments were met by 'the season has not properly started yet, there are still a few weeks to prepare'.
 The location was great and that's about all! "

-- Travel date: Thu 21st of May 2015
+- Travel date: 21st May 2015

-- Travel date: Fri 16th of August 2013
+- Travel date: 16th August 2013

 just back from pueblo indalo